kokoko3k/koko-aio-slang/docs.md

     So you can use this to restore the brightness and color saturation loss when using features like scanlines, darklines or RGB masks.

+	Light up scanlines too:
+		Theoretically Halo have to be applied
+		"over" everything, because that is the way it works in nature.
+		But you can choose to cheat and instead apply scanlines over the halo instead.
+		Do this if you like much more pronunced scanlines, even at the price of some graphical artifacts visible on high contrasted areas.

-    Refer to "Glowing Input/power" for the parameters meaning.
+    Refer to "Glowing Input/power" for other parameters meaning.

 **Scanlines:**
     Emulate CRT scanlines.